-The State Personnel Board is an independent state agency created by Article XII, Section 14(1) of the Colorado Constitution.
+The State Personnel Board is an independent and neutral state agency created by Article XII, Section 14(1) of the Colorado Constitution.
 Pursuant to Article XII, Section 14(3), the Board promulgates rules governing the state personnel system.
 Pursuant to Article XII, Section 13(8), the Board hears appeals by certified state employees of disciplinary actions.
 Pursuant to Section 24-50-125(5) of the Colorado Revised Statutes, the Board also hears appeals by certified state employees of adverse actions that affect base pay, status, or tenure.
 The Board may also use its discretion to grant a hearing when it appears that:

 (A) an employment action violates the Colorado Anti-Discrimination Act (commonly referred to as “CADA”);